cattymelody/the-art-of-computer-programming/README.md

 Science in CS I feel like there's more to learn or some hidden pearl of wisdom to learn.
 This repository exists to document my progression through these challenges as well as a way for others to learn from them.

+If you want a pdf version of all the files just run the `tex2pdf.sh` script.
+You'll need `pdflatex` installed for it to work.